javascript-2020/code-projects/http-file-upload/README.md

 running powershell scripts are disabled by default

-to get the script to run normally in powershell users will have to delete
+to get the script to run normally in powershell users will either have to

+run the script via

+` httpfile-upload.cmd -version `

+or delete the powershell script

 ` http-file-upload.ps1 `

-file from the default npm script installation directory, this is usually
+from the default npm script installation directory, this is usually

 ` c:/users/<user_name>/AppData/Roaming/npm/ `